Aurelia George Mulgan

 Professor George Mulgan has taught extensively on Japanese politics and Northeast Asian security issues, and published on many aspects of Japanese politics, political economy, and foreign and defence policies.

-Her latest book is Ozawa Ichir? and Japanese Politics: Old Versus New, Routledge, forthcoming 2014.
-She is also joint editor with Masayoshi Honma of The Political Economy of Japanese Trade Policy, forthcoming in the PalgraveMacmillan Critical Studies in Asia series.
+Her latest book is Ozawa Ichiro and Japanese Politics: Old Versus New, (Routledge 2014).
+She is also joint editor with Masayoshi Honma of The Political Economy of Japanese Trade Policy, forthcoming in the PalgraveMacmillan Critical Studies in Asia series (2015).

 Professor George Mulgan has acted as a consultant to Japan's Ministry of Agriculture, Forestry and Fisheries, the Norinchukin Bank, the Research Institute for Economy, Trade and Industry (RIETI) and the Japan External Trade Organization (JETRO).